 Varroa mite infestation represents one of the greatest threats to honey bee health in North America, including a significant contribution to hive collapse and increasing honey bee susceptibility to the spread of viruses.
 A BioDirect project targeting Varroa mites, currently in Phase 2 of our R&D pipeline, is showing great promise in reducing hive mortality.
 Expected to be the first BioDirect product to launch commercially, it would also provide an alternative to the non-selective miticides currently used to reduce hive damage caused by Varroa.

 Honey Bee Health Coalition

-Monsanto is a member of the Honey Bee Health Coalition facilitated by The Keystone Center, which brings together beekeepers, growers, researchers, government agencies, agribusinesses, conservation groups, manufacturers and brands, and other key partners to improve the health of honey bees and other pollinators.
-The Coalition’s mission is to collaboratively implement solutions that will help to achieve a healthy population of honey bees while also supporting healthy populations of native and managed pollinators in the context of productive agricultural systems and thriving ecosystems.
-The Coalition is focusing on accelerating collective impact to improve honey bee health in four key areas: forage and nutrition, hive management, crop pest management, and communications, outreach and education.
+Monsanto is a member of the Honey Bee Health Coalition facilitated by The Keystone Center, which brings together a diverse range of organizations to explore solutions to honey bee health.
+The coalition includes beekeepers, farmers, researchers, government agencies, agribusinesses, conservation groups, manufacturers and consumer brands, and other key partners.
+The Coalition’s mission is to collaboratively implement solutions that will help to achieve a healthy population of honey bees in the context of productive agricultural systems and thriving ecosystems.
+The Coalition is focusing on four key areas: forage and nutrition, hive management, crop pest management, and outreach and education.

 Highlights of the Work of the Honey Bee Health Coalition include: